Do You Need Umbrella Insurance? What Is It and How Can It Help You?

 Restrictions on Umbrella Policies

 Some insurance companies will require you to insure all your properties with them before offering you an umbrella coverage.
 They may add the umbrella coverage as an endorsement to your existing policy.
-Other insurance companies may be able to offer you an umbrella policy as a seperate stand alone policy.
+Other insurance companies may be able to offer you an umbrella policy as a separate stand-alone policy.
 You definitely have options when it comes to finding an umbrella policy to meet your needs.

 The more assets you have, and the greater the requirements you have to protect yourself, the more you may want to look at a specialized insurer, for example, a high value home insurer like ACE (formerly CHUBB), who may even include excess or umbrella liability in their policy as an endorsement, among many other advantages.